 Whitetail Behavior, tracking & Blood Trailing

 How to think like a Whitetail by putting yourself into their mindset and understanding body behaviors, micro indicators on the forest floor and evidence left behind.
-A mock blood trail will be set up for you to experience hands on.
-Become Neo from the Matrix when the world turns into 1’s and 0’s, as you will see nature in a whole new perspective.
+A mock blood trail will be set up for you to experience a hands on tracking experience.

 $100